List of RAM drive software: Gavotte RamDisk

 Can use Physical Address Extension to create a virtual disk in memory normally inaccessible to 32-bit versions of Microsoft Windows (both memory above the 4 GB point, and memory in the PCI hole).
-There is also an open source plugin that replaces the RAM drive on Bart's PE Builder with one based on Gavotte's rramdisk.sys.

 Gilisoft RAMDisk

 RAMDisk software for Windows 2000/2003/XP/Vista/Windows 7 (x32 & x64)/Windows 10 with simple setup, permits mounting-and-unmounting of RAMDisk images to/from drive-image-files, along with automated/convenient startup/shutdown features, $25.

 Gizmo Central

 Gizmo Central is a freeware program that can create and mount virtual disk files.
 It also has the ability to create a RAM disk up to 4GB in size as Gizmo is a 32 bit program.

 Passmark OSFMount

 Passmark's OSFMount supports the creation of RAM disks, and also allows you to mount local disk image files (bit-for-bit copies of a disk partition) in Windows with a drive letter.
 OSFMount is a free utility designed for use with PassMark OSForensics.